-Associate Professor Pontus Gourdon has received Lundbeck Foundation Fellowship from The Lundbeck Foundation.
+Associate Professor Pontus Gourdon has received Lundbeck Foundation Ascending Investigator from The Lundbeck Foundation.

-We are also supported by the Danish Council for Independent Research - Medical Sciences (FSS) and The Danish Council for Independent Research - Natural Sciences (FNU) through two project grants and also a three-year FSS post-doc fellowship to Kaituo Wang.
+We are also supported by the Danish Council for Independent Research - Medical Sciences (FSS) and The Danish Council for Independent Research - Natural Sciences (FNU).

 The Membrane Protein Structual Biology Group has received grants from The Novo Nordisk Foundation.

-The Carlsberg Foundation has supported the Membrane Protein Structual Biology Group with a grant for equipment and with Henriette Autzen's current one-year post-doc fellowship.
+The Carlsberg Foundation has supported the Membrane Protein Structual Biology Group with a grant for equipment.

 The Swedish Research Council support our research activities.